Austria's Kurz lays out conditions for EU coronavirus recovery deal | DW | 12.07.2020

-Austrian Chancellor Sebastian Kurz has announced the conditions which he would need to approve the European Union's €750-billion pandemic recovery plan.
+Austrian Chancellor Sebastian Kurz has announced the conditions for him to approve the European Union's €750-billion pandemic recovery plan.
 The bloc is expected to reach an agreement later this month.

-Austrian Chancellor Sebastian Kurz on Sunday laid out the conditions he would need to approve a controversial European Union coronavirus pandemic recovery package.
+Austrian Chancellor Sebastian Kurz on Sunday laid out the conditions for him to approve a controversial European Union coronavirus pandemic recovery package.

 "If we are spending a great deal of state money, we should at least ensure that it’s flowing into the right areas," Kurz told German newspaper Frankfurter Allgemeine Sonntagszeitung.